lmeyersonTechtonic/AClockworkLemon/README.md

 * * * * * python3 trash.py
 ```
 <br/>
 this will run every minute and trigger the UI.
 You'll be prompted to confirm or cancel a run of "testClockin" every minute.
 Selecting "Confirm", you won't see the Cypress terminal output directly as it's running in the background but you will see Cypress popup and then remove itself from your dock.
 If it's working, you should be good to go.
-Remove the test script from your crontab and re-save.
+Remove the test script from your crontab and re-save.<br/>
+From your terminal you can type `crontab -l` to view all cron jobs.